LemesoftNostalgic/sprint-o-matic/README.md

 Please use an editor where you can choose the colors accurately.
 The terrain markings must represent exactly the color codes shown in the image above.
 Then you need to review the edits.
-Especially the black color is
+Especially the black color of sprint map notation is
-difficult: usually it marks an area that you cannot run through in a sprint map, but some black features such as forest paths and fence symbol slashes are actually runnable, so do not mark them forbidden.
+difficult: usually it marks an area that you cannot run through, but some black features such as forest paths and fence symbol slashes are actually runnable, so do not mark them forbidden.

-See the [examples repository](https://github.com/LemesoftNostalgic/sprint-o-matic-map-image-example) for two examples of a map image and the corresponding terrain description.
+See the [examples repository](https://github.com/LemesoftNostalgic/sprint-o-matic-map-image-example) for some examples of a map image and the corresponding terrain description.
 I have also [a YouTube video showing how to do the edits with GIMP](https://youtu.be/_n0IRG1GfLI).
 The best working resolutions for map images and terrain descriptions are between 1024-2048 pixels (width).
 The game engine is designed for sprint map scales approximately from 1:3000 to 1:5000.

-If you have an excellent map you wish to be used, but have no time or skills to create the terrain description, please propose it via sprint-o-matic at gmail com anyway.
+If you have an excellent map you wish to be included, but have no time or skills to create the terrain description, please propose it via sprint-o-matic at gmail com anyway.
 I can create a couple of terrain images myself as a pro-bono effort to get things rolling.

 ## Software developent and license